Algerian literature

 Algerian literature has been influenced by many cultures, including the ancient Romans, Arabs, French, Spanish, and Berbers.
 The dominant languages in Algerian literature are French and Arabic.

-A few of the more notable Algerian writers are: Kateb Yacine, Rachid Mimouni, Mouloud Mammeri, Mouloud Feraoun, Assia Djebar and Mohammed Dib.
+Modern notable Algerian writers include Kateb Yacine, Rachid Mimouni, Mouloud Mammeri, Mouloud Feraoun, Assia Djebar and Mohammed Dib.

 History

-The historic roots of Algerian literature trace back to the Numidian era, when Apuleius wrote The Golden Ass, the only Latin novel to survive in its entirety.
+The historical roots of Algerian literature trace back to the Numidian era, when Apuleius wrote The Golden Ass, the only Latin novel to survive in its entirety.
 Augustine of Hippo, Nonius Marcellus and Martianus Capella, among others, also wrote in this period.
 The Middle Ages also saw many Arabic writers revolutionize the Arab world literature with authors like Ahmad al-Buni and Ibn Manzur and Ibn Khaldoun, who wrote the Muqaddimah while staying in Algeria.
 During the rule of the Ottoman Empire, Algerian literature remained in Arabic, mainly in the style of short stories and poetry.
 In the 19th century, with the beginning of French colonialism, most Algerian literature transition into French, and few Arabic works were written until post-independence in 1962.

 Literature in French

-French literature in Algeria can be critically grouped into three main periods: first, assimilation from the beginning of the colonial period to 1945; second, decolonization from 1945 to 1962; and third, social critique from 1962 to present.
+French literature in Algeria can be grouped into three main periods: first, assimilation from the beginning of the colonial period to 1945; second, decolonization from 1945 to 1962; and third, social critique from 1962 to present.

 Up to 1945

-Because of the colonial regime, this 1st literature appears at first to be in support of the French colonial regime, but they still explored themes about the difficulty of assimilation into French culture and the rifts between generations that these colonial changes caused.
+Because of the colonial regime, this literature appears at first to be in support of the French colonial regime, but they still explored themes about the difficulty of assimilation into French culture and the rifts between generations that these colonial changes caused.
 Some scholars continue to consider these works problematic in their acquiescence to French colonialism while other critics find a veiled critique of colonialism throughout these works in the form of allusions and double-entendre.

 Algerianism was a literary genre with political overtones, born among French Algerian writers who hoped for a common Algerian future culture, uniting French settlers and native Algerians.
 The terme algérianiste was used for the first time in a 1911 novel by Robert Randau, "Les Algérianistes".
 A Cercle algérianiste was created in France in 1973 by Pieds-Noirs, with several local chapters.
 It has for "purpose to safeguard the cultural heritage born from the French presence in Algeria."

 Many scholars consider M’Hamed Ben Rahal's La vengeance du cheikh (The Cheikh's Vengeance) in 1891 to be the first work of fiction in French by an Algerian author.
 Others notable works in the same period include Mustapha Allaoua's Le Faux talisman (The False Talisman) and Omar Samar's Ali, O mon frère (Ali, O My Brother) in 1893.